FAQ

 501

-The server does not support the requested functionality, unable to complete the request
+Server does not support the requested functionality, unable to complete request

 502

-As a gateway or proxy server, it received an invalid response from an upstream server while attempting to fulfill the request.
+As a gateway or proxy, the server received an invalid response from an upstream server while attempting to fulfill the request.

 503

-The server is temporarily unable to handle the client's request due to overload or system maintenance.
-The length of the delay may be indicated in the server's Retry-After header.
+The server is currently unable to handle the client's request due to overload or system maintenance.
+The length of the delay may be included in the server's Retry-After header.

 504

-As a gateway or proxy server, it did not receive a timely response from the upstream server.
+The server, acting as a gateway or proxy, did not receive a timely response from the upstream server.

 How to View Console Errors

-• Click on the Cherry Studio client window and press the shortcut Ctrl + Shift + I (Mac: Command + Option + I).
+• After clicking the Cherry Studio client window, press the shortcut key Ctrl + Shift + I (Mac: Command + Option + I).

-• The active window must be the Cherry Studio client window to open the console;
+• The currently active window must be the Cherry Studio client window to open the console;

 • In the popped-up console window, click Network → click to view the last completions marked with a red × at ② (when encountering errors in conversation, translation, model connectivity checks, etc.) or generations (when encountering errors in drawing) → click Response to view the complete returned content (area ④ in the figure).

-If you cannot determine the cause of the error, please send a screenshot of this interface to the Official Communication Group for help.
+If you cannot determine the cause of the error, please send a screenshot of this interface to the Official Communication Group for assistance.

-This inspection method can be used not only to obtain error information during conversations but also during model testing, adding knowledge bases, drawing, etc. In any case, you need to open the debug window first and then perform the request operation to get the request information.·
+This inspection method can be used not only to obtain error messages during conversations but also during model testing, knowledge base addition, drawing, etc. In any case, you need to open the debug window first and then perform the request operation to get the request information.

-The name in the Name column (at ② in the figure above) will vary in different scenarios.
+The name in the Name column (② in the figure above) will vary in different scenarios.

 Drawing: generations